 Set yourself apart from other engineers

 This relates to the point we have just discussed, where it’s not just about your own technical engineering knowledge.
-When you arrive for a job interview, everyone on the panel is expecting you to have that knowledge.
+When you arrive for a job interview, everyone on the panel expects you to have that knowledge.
 If you have made it to that stage, there’s every chance that your grades have carried you to it.
-Of course, they might dig slightly deeper into your technical knowledge, but the real purposes of these interviews are to find out about you.
+Of course, they might dig slightly deeper into your technical knowledge, but the fundamental purposes of these interviews are to find out about you.

 This is where you need to sell other parts of your personality.
 As well as being able to present information concisely, as described above, you need to show your value.
-Show that you are commercially aware for example, as this shows that you are much more likely to increase a company’s revenue than an engineer who has just rocked up to an interview with a purely technical background.
+Show that you are commercially aware, for example.
+This shows that you are much more likely to increase a company’s revenue than an engineer who has just rocked up to an interview with a purely technical background.